Edoardo Bennato: Biography

 In the following year, Bennato finally reached commercial success with Burattino senza fili ("Marionette without strings", 1977).
 This is a concept album based on the Pinocchio fairy tale.
 The central idea is that having one's own freedom and independence is always better than giving in to the system and its rules, even if it means renouncing to some advantages that the system itself uses as luring temptations.
 Most of the songs in the album became classics, not only of Bennato's repertoire, but also of Italian pop music in general, "Il gatto e la volpe" ("The cat and the fox") probably being the most famous one.

-After this big success, no new album appeared until 1980, when Bennato surprised fans, critics and the whole music biz with a very unconventional move: two albums in less than a month: Uffa!
+In 1980, Bennato released two albums in less than a month: Uffa!
 Uffa! ("I'm fed up!", 1980) and Sono solo canzonette ("They're only pop songs", 1980).
-The two albums together sold more than a million copies, against all marketing rules and expectations.
-Bennato was clearly at the apex of his creativity.
+The two albums together sold more than a million copies.
 Uffa!
-Uffa!, the most experimental of the two records, is an album where Bennato blatantly disregarded all commercial concerns and let his creativity free to indulge in all kinds of directions, from medieval ecclesiastical chants to punk rock.
-The album also contained big hits but was generally overshadowed by the hugely successful Sono solo canzonette, a concept album based on the Pater Pan fairy tale and affirming the value of fantasy and imagination over reason and logic.
+Uffa!, the more experimental of the two records, features an eclectic mix of genres from medieval ecclesiastical chants to punk rock.
+The album produced popular hits but was generally overshadowed by the hugely successful Sono solo canzonette, a concept album based on the Peter Pan fairy tale and affirming the value of fantasy and imagination over reason and logic.

 By this time, Bennato was the most popular Italian songwriter.
 Inevitably, this period also coincided with the start of a very slow but perceptible decline.
 In 1983 another fairy-tale concept album, based on The Pied Piper of Hamelin appeared on the market (È arrivato un bastimento) but it wasn't as successful as the previous ones and this must have led Bennato to try different avenues.
 This he did with alternating fortune until the present day.
 Notably, on the occasion of the 1990 FIFA World Cup, which was held in Italy, Edoardo sang the official song of the event: "Un'estate italiana" ("An Italian Summer") together with Gianna Nannini.